gjr80/weewx-aurora/pvoutput/readme.txt

     $ sudo service weewx start

-The weeWX log should be monitored to verify data is being posting to PVOutput at the end of each archive period.
+The weeWX log should be monitored to verify data is being posted to PVOutput at the end of each archive period.
 Setting debug = 1 or debug = 2 in weewx.conf will provide additional information in the log.
 Using debug = 2 will generate significant amounts of log output and should only be used for verification of operation or testing.

 Manual installation